 1976-Pub.
 L. 94-546 substituted "Federal Aviation Administration" for "Federal Aviation Agency" in cl.
-(3)(c).
+(3)(c)

 1966-Pub.
-L. 89-662 expanded authorization for establishment, maintenance, and operation of aids to air navigation and electronic aids to navigation systems required to serve the needs of the armed forces to include needs peculiar to warfare and primarily of military concern as determined by the Secretary of Defense or the Secretary of any department within the Department of Defense, substituted "electronic aids to navigation systems" for "Loran stations", and altered the list of locations where aids to navigation other than electronic aids to navigation could be located by adding the waters above the Continental Shelf and by striking out places where such aids to navigation had been established prior to June 26, 1948.
+L. 89-662 expanded authorization for establishment, maintenance, and operation of aids to air navigation and electronic aids to navigation systems required to serve the needs of the armed forces to include needs peculiar to warfare and primarily of military concern as determined by the Secretary of Defense or the Secretary of any department within the Department of Defense, substituted "electronic aids to navigation systems" for "Loran stations", and altered the list of locations where aids to navigation other than electronic aids to navigation could be located by adding the waters above the Continental Shelf and by striking out places where such aids to navigation had been established prior to June 26, 1948 been established prior to June 26, 1948.

 1958-Pub.
-L. 85-726 substituted "Administrator of the

-1958-Pub.
-L. 85-726 substituted "Administrator of the Federal Aviation Agency" for "Administrator of Civil Aeronautics".
+L. 85-726 substituted "Administrator of the Federal Aviation Agency" for "Administrator of Civil Administrator of Civil Civ

+Aeronautics".